ProgerXP/Notepad2e/README.md

 ### Go To (Ctrl+G)
 * Extracts first number from Line and Column instead of requiring a strictly numeric value.
 For example, `abc567.89` navigates to 567. #14
 * **[NEW]** Navigation by absolute Offset in the buffer.
-Respects different charsets to the best effort possible.
+Respects different character sets to the best effort possible.
 Value is normalized: #2
   1. Leading symbols that are not `0-9 A-Z a-z` are removed.
   2. If remainder consists of `0-9` then use it as a decimal offset and return.
   3. Remove possible leading `0x` and/or `h`.